Bradley County Tennessee assistance programs.

 The non profit Catholic Charities of Chattanooga is the agency that supports low income residents of Bradley County Tennessee.
 As resources allow, the agency supports their clients by offering budgeting classes and counseling to them, which is a form of self-sufficiency.
 They do not provide financial support in Bradley County.
 Dial 423.267.1297.
 They definitely offer counseling and information to those who are in need of help.

 Another option is the Salvation Army.
 Dial 423- 308- 3467.
 The agency offers financial and emergency assistance.
-Among other options, they offer utility assistance, fans, air conditioners, prescription expense, gas bill assistance, and other forms of aid.
+Among other options, they offer utility assistance, free box fans, air conditioners, prescription expense, gas bill assistance, holiday toys or meals, and other forms of aid.
 This is another agency that can also refer people to local non-profits and other charity organizations in the area.
-Call 423- 308- 3467.
+Call 423- 308- 3467, or find more details on the Salvation Army in Bradley County.

 The Bradley / Cleveland Community Services agency offers many forms of aid and support.
 The agency offers numerous services an resources to the low income, elderly, working poor, underprivileged and the unemployed in Bradley County and Cleveland Tennessee.
 Services at this center include home delivered meals for seniors, weatherizing, rent assistance, low income home emergency assistance program, utility bill help, and commodity distribution.
 In addition they also provide supervision for congregate meals at senior centers.
 Last, but not least, they manages the Cleveland homeless emergency shelter at a nearby site, and offer emergency food.
 (423) 479-4111